 Literature on the game is plentiful in Chinese (and game transcripts can be understood with a little study, by learning the characters for the pieces, Chinese numbers, and a few miscellaneous characters).
 English-language sources are less abundant.
 One example is Games Ancient and Oriental and How to Play Them by Edward Falkener.

 In this implementation I have applied tweaking to alter the relative values of the pieces.
 Although these values will change somewhat during play, the initial values are as follows.
 I don't know if they are ideal but they clearly improve play.
 I tested my version against the Zillions version on a 1.6 GHz computer, at 15 sec per move.
 The colours were alternated and the openings went differently in each game.
 My version won six games out of six.
 The Chariot's value is defined as 1.00.
 Note that the Soldier's value increases at the other side.
 My guess is that a promoted Soldier is about equal to an Elephant.
 This program was also tested against the freeware Qianhong and its plugins (ElephantEye, etc.), and it wins seemingly easily.
 However, it is weaker than XieXie by Pascal Tang.

-The follwing image shows the standard pieces
+The following image shows the standard pieces with Chinese signs:

 • You can download my free Chinese Chess program here (updated 2012-11-18), but you must own the software Zillions of Games to be able to run it.

 • You can play Chinese Chess by e-mail, against a human opponent, here.